kwest100/PrismaAccess/README.md

 # Setup Slack Bot
 https://api.slack.com/authentication/basics
 Use this guide to setup a Slack App that you can call by the code using one of the authentication methods in the guide.

+# Test cURL String
+curl -H "Content-type: application/json" -X POST https://google-function -d '{"addrType": "1.2.3.4", "addrChangeType": "add", "utc_timestamp": "2019-01-31 23:08:19.383894", "text": "GP"}' -k

+# Google Cloud Function
+Go to https://console.cloud.google.com/ and setup a cloud function.
+Install the python code on this and the requirments file.
+Once this is deployed it will provide a URL you can use for testing.
+Once confirmed then it can be deployed to Prisma Access.